 Air purifiers have a positive impact on our lives, so it's no surprise that some may wonder if that impact extends to sleep.
-Air pollution doesn't stop when we sleep, so the simple answer is yes, if you want all the benefits of your air purifier, it should be working in your room when you sleep.
+The simple answer is yes, if you want all the benefits of your air purifier, it should be working in your bedroom when you sleep.
 Below are five proven benefits of sleeping with an air purifier in the bedroom.

 Cleans the air of pollutants.
 Your home's air quality may be more polluted than outdoor air.